At this moment, more than 113,000 people in the U.S. are waiting for an organ. One more person is added to the national

 Do my blood and tissue type have to match the recipient's?

 It's easier to transplant an organ if the donor and recipient are a good match.
 The transplant team will put you through a series of tests to determine whether your blood and tissue types are compatible with the recipient's.

 Some medical centers can transplant an organ even if the donor's and recipient's blood and tissue types don't match.
-In that case, the recipient will receive special treatments to prevent his or her body from rejecting the new organ.
+In that case, the recipient will receive special treatments to prevent his or her body from rejecting the donor organ.

 How can I become an organ donor?